A bike tour in South of France

 In Espellette, the castle and church are worth a visit and, in the village, you can also find an excellent chocolate producer (Antton).
 Some chocolate after a nice ride in the the Basque country side could be just perfect!

-Overnight with breakfast and dinner in Espelette.
+Overnight with breakfast in Espelette.

 Distance: 34 km / 21 mi